rusty-software/clojure-euler/README.md

 # clojure-euler

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Solutions to problems from projecteuler.net, done in clojure.

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 rusty-software

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.